 Trimble Library is a unique collection of print and non-print resources that support the curricula and objectives of the college.
 It houses a collection of over 80,000 items.
 It also houses the Wesley Reading Room, study areas, viewing and listening facilities, and computer stations for research and word processing.
+Teacher education resources are housed in the Christian School Education lab located in Powers.
 Electronic resources include online databases of full-text publications such as ProQuest and InfoTrac.